Suggested Reading for Professional Agile Leadership™

 - Join the Scrum.org Forum discussions.

 - View the What is Scrum Resource page.

 Build your Scrum muscle memory by engaging in discussions and practicing Scrum fundamentals with your team.

 - Take the Agile Leadership Open assessment until you are comfortable with the content.
 Feedback will be provided on the Open, but not on the certification assessment.

 - Take the Scrum Open Assessment until you are comfortable with the content.
 The Scrum Open assessment is a learning tool, and thus feedback is provided during the test.

 - If you are a developer, also take the Scrum Developer Open Assessment.
 This assessment looks at a number of software development practices and techniques that support building high-quality and high-value products in a Scrum Team.

 - If you are responsible for maximizing the value of a product, take the Product Owner Open Assessment.
 This assessment helps strengthen knowledge on the role of the Product Owner in Scrum.

 - Apply Scrum in your workplace.
 As you do, stop to reflect on whether you’re taking advantage of all of the opportunities that the Scrum framework offers, or if you’re using ScrumBut.

-- Be conscious of your decisions as you adapt and evolve with projects complexity and team member's old habits.
+- Be conscious of your decisions as you adapt and evolve with project complexity and team member's old habits.
 Think about why Scrum is structured the way it is, and how the Scrum framework differs from traditional management practices.